What to Do When Your Dishwasher Won't Drain

 If your dishwasher drains into a garbage disposal, there's a plug on the disposal inlet that sometimes causes issues.
 When a disposal is installed new, there's a knockout plug in the dishwasher inlet port.
 It's supposed to be removed during installation.
 If it wasn't, your dishwasher has been draining into a blocked port.

 This is more common than you'd think, especially if a new disposal was recently installed.
-Disconnect the drain hose from the disposal and check the inlet port.
+Before doing anything, turn off the power to the disposal at the circuit breaker.
+Do not just flip the wall switch.
+Then disconnect the drain hose from the disposal and check the inlet port.
 If there's a plastic plug inside, knock it out with a screwdriver and hammer, then clear out the debris.

 Also make sure to run the disposal before running the dishwasher.
 A full disposal can back up into the dishwasher drain line.